defnull/bbblb/README.md

 ## Features

 * **Multi-Tenancy:** Allow multiple front-end applications or customers to share the same BigBlueButton cluster while keeping their meetings and recordings strictly separated.
-* **Advanced Loadbalancing:** New meetings are created on the BBB servers with the lowest load, which calculated based on a prediction algorithm with multiple tuneable factors.
-The algorithm especially tries to avoid the ‘trampling herd’ problem when multiple meetings with unknown size are created in quick succession and may end up on the same back-end server.
+* **Advanced Loadbalancing:** Meetings are distributed based on current and predicted utilization, taking common usage patterns into account and avoiding the infamous ‘trampling herd’ problem.
 * **Recording Management:** Recordings are transferred from the BBB servers to central storage via a simple and robust post_publish script.
 No special configuration, ssh transfers or shared network file system necessary.
 * **Callback Relay:** Callbacks registered for a meeting are properly relayed between the back-end BBB server and the front-end application with a robust retry-mechanism.
 * **Management API:** BBBLB offers its own API and command line tool to fetch health information, manage tenants, servers or recordings, or perform maintenance tasks.